MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-auditlog-http.md

 1. Go to [make.powerapps.com](https://make.powerapps.com).
 1. Select **Solutions**.
 1. Open the **Center of Excellence – Core Components** solution.
 1. Turn on the **Admin | Audit Logs | Update Data (V2)** flow.
-This flow updates the PowerApps table with last launch information and adds metadata to the audit logs records.
+This flow updates the Power Apps table with last launch information and adds metadata to the audit logs records.
 1. Turn on the **Admin | Audit Logs | Sync Audit Logs (V2)** flow.
 This flow runs on an hourly schedule and collects audit log events into the audit log table.

 ## Provide feedback